Braves vs. Giants Player Props Betting Odds

 Acuna Stats

-- Acuna will look for his third straight game with a hit in this contest.
-During his last five outings he is hitting .250 with two home runs, three walks and three RBI.
+- Acuna will look for his fourth straight game with a hit in this matchup.
+During his last five outings he is hitting .350 with a double, a home run, two walks and an RBI.

 Acuna Recent Games